irickc/csci-380-final-project/README.md

 2. Install the necessary dependencies: `npm i`
 3. Change the `backendBaseURL` in `src/main.tsx` to match your deployment environment.
 4. Change the MongoDB connection URI, port, and hostname in `backend/server.js` to match your deployment environment.
+5. Run `npm run build` to build the application.
+6. Run `node run backend/server.js` to run the application.

 # Website Routes